Mansour: While Democrats Pursue Impeachment, President Trump Builds Impressive Record of Accomplishments

 Trump’s opening salvo was to impose tariffs on foreign steel and aluminum to protect our national security—because a viable manufacturing base requires a domestic steel industry.
 China was dumping steel—below the price it costs them to make it—for the sole purpose of driving our industry out of business.
 Despite one bogus sky-is-falling Wall Street Journal headline after another, Trump stood his ground and threw down those tariffs.
 The “free trade” fundamentalists were wrong.
 Trump’s tariffs worked, and a lot of Americans were able to get back to work.

 Since then, Trump has levied tariffs on China’s exports and pressured U.S. companies to move their supply-chains out of China in an effort to end the unfair trade practices and industrial policies that China has followed for decades.
 These measures have put intense pressure on the Chinese economy, particularly its manufacturing sector, as shown by industrial production falling to its weakest level in 17 years.
-Chinese companies have paid for the tariffs by lowering prices and the Chinese currency has fallen in value, making imported goods more expensive for its consumers.
+Chinese companies have paid for the tariffs by lowering prices, and the Chinese currency has fallen in value, making imported goods more expensive for its consumers.
 Meanwhile, China’s neighboring U.S. allies are benefiting by exporting more to the U.S.

 Trump also reasserted America’s moral authority in calling out China’s horrifying human rights abuses.
 The Pentagon under Trump exposed China’s imprisonment of three million Uighur Muslims in concentration camps, while the Muslim world ignored their plight.
 He welcomed the families of these Uighurs Muslims to the Oval Office, expanded arms sales to Taiwan to defend its sovereignty, and pressured the regime in Beijing to yield to the Hong Kong democracy protesters.